MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-cost-optimization/includes/6-monitor-and-optimize-over-time.md

 You can save money by understanding that not all environments need to simulate production.
 Nonproduction environments can have different features, SKUs, instance counts, and even logging.

-You also can save costs by creating pre-production environments on-demand and removing them when you no longer need them.
+You also can save costs by creating preproduction environments on-demand and removing them when you no longer need them.

 *Contoso's challenge*

-- The workload team spends more on pre-production environments than it does on production environments.
+- The workload team spends more on preproduction environments than it does on production environments.
 While this may be important for some scenarios, it seems excessive for this workload.
-- The pre-production environments have been built to match the production environment very closely.
+- The preproduction environments have been built to match the production environment very closely.
 The workload team appreciates having a very close approximation of the production environment in the lower environments as it provides them a high degree of confidence that behaviors in production will match the lower environments.

 *Applying the approach and outcomes*

 - After careful evaluation, the team decides that they can accept the tradeoff of a bit of additional risk to realize cost savings that come with having some dissimilarity between environments.
-- The team decides to co-locate a few of the test environments into the same infrastructure and to shutdown unused environments overnight.
+- The team decides to colocate a few of the test environments into the same infrastructure and to shut down unused environments overnight.
 - The team also finds opportunities to shift left and perform inner-loop development and testing on local developer workstations.
-- By finding ways to make small compromises in their pre-production environments and development practices, they have freed up budget that they will put to good use in automation efforts.
+- By finding ways to make small compromises in their preproduction environments and development practices, they have freed up budget that they'll put to good use in automation efforts.